 3) Don’t forget the bellies.

 Little minds, bottoms and attitudes can only last as long as hunger is subsided.
 My kids are notorious at eating small, nibbling through meals and requesting snacks often.
 While I don’t always give in to their requests I will say that I’ve grown accustomed to keeping some healthy snacks on hand, and when there is a party or gathering coming up, having something readily available for those hungry little ones never hurts.
-So while you don’t want to spoil dinner plans with too much food, some natural alternatives like bowls of simple popcorn and individual wholesome snacks like GoGo squeeZ keep their growing appetites curbed.
-I like finding items with all natural, simple ingredients that you can pronounce, since it will also keep most mamas happy too!
-(By the way, these are items that I try to keep in my handbag when I can, and when taking the pictures for this post, I literally had to fight the kids off me to keep them away from the snacks long enough to get some photos first!
-Needless to say, these are a favorite around here.)
+So while you don’t want to spoil dinner plans with too much food, some natural alternatives like bowls of simple popcorn and little wholesome snacks keep their growing appetites curbed.
+I like finding items with all natural, simple ingredients that you can pronounce, since it will also keep most mamas happy too (and curb the sugar crazies)!

-There it is… a kid’s table that is totally simple, ridiculously easy and it will keep kids to themselves for a wee bit of time anyway.
+There it is… a ridiculously easy kids table that is totally simple and it will keep kids to themselves for a wee bit of time anyway.
 Plus, it will show your party guests you thought of their little ones, and that always means a great deal.
-Any other tips you can share with us?
-I’d love to hear!